 The Foundation’s mission is to maintain, conserve, protect and enhance the Forks of Coal State Natural Area by providing leadership in communication, funding, advocacy and conservation education for children and the community.
 This includes helping to raise the funds to build the new Claudia L. Workman Wildlife Education Center.
-The Center has been completed and is expected to open in early 2022.
+The Center has been has been open since June 4, 2022 on weekdays.

 Donate – Build a Legacy: